The L tax code: for most taxpayers

-Tax codes are usually made up of a series of numbers and a letter.
+If you look at the list of tax codes in the UK, you'll find they're almost always made up of a series of numbers and a letter.
 The most common letter is L.

 This means that you are under 65 and eligible for the standard tax-free Personal Allowance – this is the amount you can earn before Income Tax kicks in.

 This exact allowance figure (divided by 10) will precede the letter in your code.
-So for the 2017/18 financial year, 1150L will be one of the most common codes.
+So for the 2022-23 financial year, 1257L will be one of the most common codes.

 Another code that many people may have is the K code.
 This is essentially the reverse of an L code and is used when your level of untaxed additional income exceeds your Personal Allowance.